Coder787-source/KytyPlus/README.md

 made **with iGPUs / UMA in mind**.
 That is a **design intent**, not a verified result.

 - KytyPlus has **not yet been confirmed to boot or run on any integrated GPU**.
-- The maintainer does not currently have game titles to self-test on iGPU hardware.
 - An iGPU result would be a meaningful differentiator and is **actively sought**.

 If you have an **iGPU system** (e.g. Radeon 780M, Intel Arc iGPU) **and legally obtained game dumps**,